Alfred Ernest Allnatt

 Alfred Ernest Allnatt (19 February 1889 – 14 August 1969), known professionally as Major A. E. Allnatt, was an English businessman and art collector.
 He took over his father's supply business and developed it into Allnatt London Properties and other well-known businesses in England.

 Biography

+He was the third son of John Edward Allnatt, of Sindlesham, Berkshire.
+He was educated at Newbury Grammar School and University College, Reading.
+In 1911 he was commissioned in the Royal Inniskilling Fusiliers.

+For his services in the First World War he was awarded the MBE in the 1919 Birthday Honours.
+He resigned his commission in December 1920 and was granted the rank of Major.

+The Callard and Bowser business was sold to Allnatt in 1933.
+The company was acquired by Arthur Guinness & Sons in 1951 but Allnatt kept his position as chairman.

-Allnatt purchased Peter Paul Rubens' 1634 painting Adoration of the Magi for a record £275,000 in 1959 from the estate of the Duke of Westminster.
-Allnatt gave the painting to King's College in November 1961, and the painting was placed on permanent display in 1968 in the east end of the Chapel.
-The painting was estimated to be worth $2,400,000 in 1974, when it was damaged by vandals who scratched "IRA" in 2 ft letters across the front.
+Allnatt purchased Peter Paul Rubens' 1633–34 painting Adoration of the Magi for a record £275,000 in 1959 from the estate of the Duke of Westminster.
+Allnatt gave the painting to King's College, Cambridge, in November 1961, and the painting was placed on permanent display in 1968 as the altarpiece in the east end of King's College Chapel.
+He acquired in 1961 Caravaggio's Salome with the Head of John the Baptist (c.
+1607) which he lent to the National Gallery in London; the Gallery purchased it from Allnatt's estate.
+He also owned the Allnatt Diamond, which he purchased in the early 1950s.